AyeCode/userswp/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Excluding user ids can cause user loop not to show - FIXED

 = 1.1.2 =
 * Allow to disable avatar image override by UsersWP plugin - ADDED
 * Author box breaking the sites with elementor - FIXED